TI-Planet/ti_jsemu_wrapper/README.md

 #### It won't load in Internet Explorer...?
 Hey, I did say "recent decent browser" :P. Anyway, it seems to actually work if you just change its user agent from the console, to Chrome for example.

-#### I want to resize the zoomed screen, how do I do that?
+#### How would I go from one emualtor to another?
-Well, right now you'll have to live-edit the HTML/CSS (right-click > inspect), but I have something better on my TODO list.
-The current default zoom is at 1.5x, by the way.
+Well, you'd just have to reload the page and select the other one.

 ## Screenshot:
 If you use the wrapper with the _TI-84 Plus CE_ emulator, you will see something like: